Skip to Main Content

 Go back to the top of the page

-Reactive arthritis occurs when the body’s immune system reacts to a recent infection, usually within the past four to six weeks, with joint swelling and pain.
-The child has recovered from the infection and, several weeks later, develops the signs of reactive arthritis.
+Reactive arthritis occurs when the body’s immune system reacts to a recent infection with joint pain and swelling.
+The child has recovered from the infection and, several weeks later, develops the signs of arthritis.
 This condition was previously called Reiter syndrome.

 The symptoms of reactive arthritis include: